Characters of the Marvel Cinematic Universe: M–Z: Nikki Ramos

 Nikki Ramos (portrayed by Ginger Gonzaga) is a paralegal working at GLK&H and the best friend of Jennifer Walters.

-As of 2025, the character has appeared in one project: the Disney+ series She-Hulk: Attorney at Law.
+As of 2026, the character has appeared in one project: the Disney+ series She-Hulk: Attorney at Law.

 Piotr Rasputin / Colossus

 Piotr Rasputin (voiced by Stefan Kapičić), also known as Colossus, is a member of the X-Men from Earth-10005 who has the mutant ability to transform his body into organic steel.

-As of 2025, the character has appeared in one project: the film Deadpool & Wolverine.
-Kapičić reprises his role from the 20th Century Fox films Deadpool and Deadpool 2.
+As of 2026, the character has appeared in one project: the film Deadpool & Wolverine.
+Kapičić reprises his role from 20th Century Fox's X-Men film series.

 Razor Fist

 Razor Fist (portrayed by Florian Munteanu) is a high-ranking Ten Rings agent with a steel blade for a hand.
 He is sent by Wenwu to take Shang-Chi's pendant.
 Then he engages Shang-Chi when the Ten Rings target Xialing's pendant until Wenwu breaks up the resulting conflict.
 Razor Fist later accompanies him and Ten Rings on the assault on Ta Lo.
 When the Dweller-in-Darkness escapes his seal, Razor Fist orders the Ten Rings into working with the Ta Lo villagers to help battle the Dweller and his minions as he replaces his blade with one made of dragon scales.
 When Xialing takes over the Ten Rings and restructures it, Razor Fist retains his old position.

-As of 2025, the character has appeared in one project: the film Shang-Chi and the Legend of the Ten Rings (2021).
+As of 2026, the character has appeared in one project: the film Shang-Chi and the Legend of the Ten Rings (2021).

 Ravonna Renslayer

 Judge Ravonna Renslayer (portrayed by Gugu Mbatha-Raw) is a former Minuteman for the Time Variance Authority (TVA) codenamed Hunter A-23 who rose from the ranks to become a respected judge.
 She oversees the Loki "variant" investigation.
 Prior to joining the TVA, she was a vice-principal called Rebecca Tourminet in Fremont, Ohio.

-As of 2025, the character has appeared in one project: the Disney+ series Loki.
+As of 2026, the character has appeared in one project: the Disney+ series Loki.

 Bob Reynolds / Sentry / Void

 Robert Reynolds (portrayed by Lewis Pullman), also known as Sentry, is a superpowered individual suffering from amnesia who is believed to be stronger than all of the Avengers combined.
 He gained his powers from Valentina Allegra de Fontaine and the O.X.E.
 Group after volunteering for their experimentation due to having developed a drug addiction.
-Initially intending for him to replace the Avengers, his poor mental health leads him to develop an alter ego known as Void, causing everything to start being absorbed into a growing darkness until the Thunderbolts talk him down and help him regain control.
+Initially intending for him to replace the Avengers, his poor mental health leads him to develop an alter ego known as the Void, causing everything to start being absorbed into a growing darkness until the Thunderbolts talk him down and help him regain control.

-As of 2025, the character has appeared in one project: the film Thunderbolts* (2025).
+As of 2026, the character has appeared in one project: the film Thunderbolts* (2025).
 He will return in the film Avengers: Doomsday.

 Franklin Richards

 Franklin Richards (portrayed by Ada Scott) is the superpowered newborn son of Reed Richards and Sue Storm.

-As of 2025, the character has appeared in one project: the film The Fantastic Four: First Steps (2025).
+As of 2026, the character has appeared in one project: the film The Fantastic Four: First Steps (2025).